ckaestne/seai/README.md

 * **Which qualities matter beyond a model’s prediction accuracy?** How can we identify and measure important quality requirements, including *learning and inference latency, operating cost, scalability, explainablity, fairness, privacy, robustness*, and *safety*?
 Does the application need to be able to *operate offline* and how often do we need to update the models?
 How do we identify what’s important in a AI-enabled product in a production setting for a business?
 How do we resolve *conflicts* and *tradeoffs*?
 * **How do we build effective interdisciplinary teams?** How can we bring data scientists, software engineers, UI designers, managers, domain experts, big data specialists, operators, legal council, and other roles together and develop a *shared understanding* and *team culture*?

+Examples of ML-driven products we discuss include automated audio transcription; distributed detection of missing children on webcams and instant translation in augmented reality; cancer detection, fall detection, COVID diagnosis, and other smart medical and health services; automated slide layout in Powerpoint; semi-automated college admissions; inventory management; smart playlists and movie recommendations; ad fraud detection; delivery robots and smart driving features; and many others.

+An extended group project focuses on building, deploying, evaluating, and maintaining a robust and scalable *movie recommendation service* under realistic  “production” conditions.

 [![Course Poster](poster_small.jpg "Course Poster")](poster.jpg)